-An upscale apartment community similar to Advenir at One Eleven, called Indigo at Brickworks, is complete and is ninety percent occupied.
-We were also happy to see a new Starbucks coffee shop open on Knox Abbott and new businesses locating in Parkland Plaza.
+An upscale apartment community similar to Advenir at One Eleven, called Indigo at Brickworks, is complete and is occupied.
+We were also happy to see a new Starbucks coffee shop, East Bay Deli, Firehouse Subs, a climbing gym and Poke Bowl open on Knox Abbott.
 We believe this will help encourage new restaurants and will continue to enhance the Knox Abbott corridor.
-We continue to see more vacant and underutilized buildings being rehabbed and occupied along Knox Abbott.
-We have been made aware of several new businesses, along Knox Abbott in new buildings and within redeveloped ones, opening in the coming year.
+We continue to see more vacant and underutilized buildings and property being rehabbed and occupied along Knox Abbott which includes the construction of a new Lexington Urgent Care and rehabilitation of an old bank building into a new restaurant.

-The City of Cayce has established and is now developing a River Arts District to encourage an artist community and revitalize the historic downtown State Street area.
-In the past several years, seven new businesses have moved to State Street, a multi-purpose Art Lot has been developed, buildings are being restored and many pieces of public art, funded predominantly by third-party grants, have been installed.
+The City of Cayce has established and is now expanding a River Arts District to encourage an artist community and revitalize the historic downtown State Street area.
+In the past several years, eight (8) new businesses have moved to State Street, a multi-purpose Art Lot has been developed, buildings are being restored and many pieces of public art, funded predominantly by third-party grants, have been installed.
 Its growth is expected to rapidly continue as we receive great interest from businesses wishing to relocate here.

 Other known projects include the Saxe Gotha Industrial Park that Lexington County is continuing to expand in the unincorporated area abutting Cayce City Limits.
 The City of Cayce has agreements in place to provide water and sewer service to the industrial park.
-This more than 400-acre industrial park is being developed off 12th Street and will extend almost to the 12th Street interchange of Interstate 77 at Exit 2.
+This more than 400 acre industrial park is being developed off of 12th Street and will extend almost to the 12th Street interchange of Interstate 77 at Exit 2.
 Lexington County has expanded 12th Street to four lanes to accommodate the expected growth.

-As most know, Amazon has a distribution center within the Industrial Park and, though not within the City of Cayce, is having a beneficial impact on Cayce and the surrounding area.
+Amazon has a distribution center within the Industrial Park and, though not within the City of Cayce, is having a beneficial impact on Cayce and the surrounding area.
 Nephron, a pharmaceutical company built within the Industrial Park, has also helped maintain great water and sewer sales, and is currently under a large expansion.